8 Great Winter Team Building Ideas

 Winter is just around the corner.
 The evenings are getting darker, there’s a definite chill in the air, and it won’t be long before we’re munching mince pies and dancing like no one’s watching at the office Christmas party.
 After a busy year, it’s no surprise that employees might have run out of steam by November.
 There’s still a lot of work to get through before the year wraps up and arriving at and leaving the office in the dark and cold doesn’t help motivation.

-Avoid that pre-festive or post-festive slump and inject some energy with a winter team building activity that will boost staff morale and promote positive mental health.
-Whether energising tired employees in November or kicking-off the new year with some motivational indoor team building activities in January, here’s our favourite ideas for winter team building.
+Avoid that pre or post-festive slump and inject some energy with a winter team building activity that will boost staff morale and promote positive mental health.
+Whether you are energising tired employees in November or kicking-off the new year with some motivational indoor team building activities in January, here’s our favourite ideas for winter team building.
+You can select an activity type based on your desired outcome – Eventurous have over 60 engaging team building activities to choose from.

 Perfect for large group sizes, Diamond Heist brings the thrill and intrigue of an escape room team building experience directly to your venue.
 This tabletop activity sees teams cracking codes, solving puzzles, and uncovering clever clues, as they try to recover the legendary Maltese Diamond.
 This fully mobile experience is a great way to engage teams, with thought-provoking activities suitable for all abilities and personalities.
 Great for when space is limited, Diamond Heist can be easily delivered in offices, meeting rooms and conference venues.